K. B. Hedgewar: Early life

-Hedgewar was born on 1 April 1889 in a Telugu-speaking Deshastha Rigvedi Brahmin (DRB) family in Nagpur.
-His parents were Baliram Pant Hedgewar and Revatibai, a couple of modest means.
-When Hedgewar was thirteen both of his parents died in the epidemic of plague of 1902.
+Hedgewar was born on 1 April 1889 in a Deshastha Brahmin family in Nagpur, Central Provinces and Berar.
+His great-grandfather Narhar Shastri migrated from Kandakurthi, Nizamabad district in present-day Telangana to Nagpur.
+His parents were Baliram Pant Hedgewar and Revatibai, a Marathi couple of modest means.
+When Hedgewar was thirteen both of his parents died in the plague epidemic of 1902.
 Hedgewar's uncle ensured that he continued to receive a good education, and B. S. Moonje became a patron and a father-figure for the young Hedgewar.